 Emergency preparedness for healthcare

-Healthcare facilities and their staff play a key role in emergency preparedness and response efforts for all types of events, including natural or man-made disasters, pandemic outbreaks, or terrorist attacks.
-Because the availability of healthcare is essential to accommodate the surge in demand for providing care related to a public health emergency, this website is intended to assist healthcare facilities in with all aspects of emergency planning, including mitigation, preparedness, response and recovery.
+Healthcare facilities and their staff play a key role in emergency preparedness and response efforts for all types of events, including natural or man-made disasters, pandemic outbreaks or terrorist attacks.
+The availability of healthcare services is essential to accommodate the surge in demand that accompanies an emergency or disaster.
+This website is intended to assist healthcare facilities with all aspects of emergency planning, including mitigation, preparedness, response and recovery.
 Included on these pages are basic tools and resources from Premier and federal governmental agencies.

 Key planning resources

-- Premier healthcare alliance: Disaster Preparedness and Response Resources to help guide the Premier membership in its preparation and potential response activities; members will find preparation checklists, proposed disaster playbooks, monthly tips, supplier, regulatory and support offerings and real-time updates during and immediately following a disaster (member log in required).
+- Premier – Disaster Preparedness and Response Resources This site provides resources and tools for Premier members to support their preparation and potential response activities.
+Members will find preparation checklists, proposed disaster playbooks, monthly tips, supplier, regulatory and support offerings, and real-time updates during and immediately following a disaster (member log in required).
 Resources are available for the following disaster-specific situations:

-- CDC’s Healthcare Preparedness Toolbox website features healthcare preparedness tools and resources to help communities plan for public health emergencies.
-Resources for clinicians can be found under both the “Clinical Resources and Tools” and “Planning Resources” sections.
+- CDC – The Healthcare Preparedness and Response website features healthcare preparedness tools and resources to help communities plan for public health emergencies.
+Resources for clinicians can be found under both the “Clinical Resources” and “Planning Resources”

-- Emergency Management Institute and Federal Emergency Management Agency (EMI/FEMA) Independent Study Program opens in a new tab Emergency Management Institute offers self-paced courses designed for people who have emergency management responsibilities and the general public.
+- Emergency Management Institute (EMI) – The EMI offers self-paced courses designed for people who have emergency management responsibilities and the general public.
 All are offered free-of-charge to those who qualify for enrollment.
 To get a complete listing of courses, view the list of active courses.

 Command and Coordination